emmad47-1764199/Info-201-Group-Project/ProjectProposal.md

 ## 4.0 Information Visualizations

 ![A data visual of sleep patterns in college students](images/collegeVisual.jpg)
-This graphic shows statistics specific to students about their sleeping habits and why they have them.
+Figure 1: This graphic shows statistics specific to students about their sleeping habits and why they have them.
 We plan to make a similar visualization representing sleep correlations with specific jobs, education, and salaries.
 In our project, we would like to implement something similar.

 ![A data visual of sleep patterns per state in America](images/StateVisual.png)
-This graph shows the sleep deprivation statistic of each state in the U.S. In our project, we propose to create a similar information visualization and allow users to explore state-level details.
+Figure 2: This graphic shows the sleep deprivation statistic of each state in the U.S. In our project, we propose to create a similar information visualization and allow users to explore state-level details.

-## Team Coordination
+## 5.0 Team Coordination

 **Weekly Meeting Time:** Thursday 3:30 - 5:30 P.M.
 **Source:** https://www.when2meet.com/?8325592-N2c2A